Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Experimental Setup

-\textbf{Metric}: We take classification accuracy (Acc) as the performance metric for the single-label tasks, including audio scene classification, spoken command recognition, speaker identification and music instrument classification, and mean average precision (mAP) for the tasks of multi-label sound event classification.
+We take classification accuracy (Acc) as the performance metric for the single-label tasks, including audio scene classification, spoken command recognition, speaker identification and musical instrument classification, and mean average precision (mAP) for the tasks of multi-label sound event classification.

+For datasets containing validation set, we use the validation set for hyper-parameters tuning and model selection, and report metric score of the selected model on evluaiton set.
+As for AS-20K and AS-2M, we tune hyper-parameters and report metric score on evaluation set.
+Note this is a common practice for AudioSet fine-tuning\cite{gong_ast_2021,chen_beats_2022,huang_masked_2023}, mainly because it is non-trivial to sample a meaningful validation set from AuioSet due to extreme class imbalance and label co-occurrence.
 For US8K, we conduct 10-fold cross-validation, and report the average accuracy of the 10 folds.